allenluce/faketickers/README.md

     ft.Wait(1) // Make sure time.NewTicker() was called
     ft.Tick()

 Now you can be assured that your RunReportCode() will be called quickly and only once.

-You can also set all tickers to tick as fast as possible:
+FakeTickers lets you make all future tickers tick as fast as possible:

     ft := faketickers.NewFakeTicker(true)

-When done, it's best to stop the tickers (to avoid hangs/panics):
+When done, stop the tickers to avoid hangs or panics:

     ft.Stop()

 This turns off any fake tickers and restores the system ticker facilities.

-FakeTickers operates by replacing time.NewTicker() with its own routine.
+FakeTickers operates by replacing `time.NewTicker()` with its own routine.
 This new routine hands out specially constructed ticker objects that give you control over time.

-Note that FakeTickers must be initialized before the call to time.NewTicker() -- it'll only hand out fake tickers then, not replace existing tickers.
+Note that FakeTickers must be initialized before the call to `time.NewTicker()`.
+It will only hand out fake tickers after initialization.
+Any previously created tickers will continue to work as normal.

-You can also make `time.Sleep()` calls of any duration take no time at all:
+The `InstantSleeps()` facility of FakeTickers lets you force `time.Sleep()` to take no time at all:

     p := faketickers.InstantSleeps()
     time.Sleep(time.Hour * 876000) // Instant.